Blueberry poppy cakes

 When making both the panna cotta bottom layer and the jelly layer, make sure you bring the mixture to a boil over medium heat both times.
 Don’t overheat them and don’t boil them longer than two to three minutes.
 Before adding agar agar and starch to the warm mixture make sure you mix them with some water.
 Otherwise they might create lumps and ruin your blueberry layer.

 Thaw the blueberries on medium heat until you are able to squish each blueberry with a fork.
 Squish all of them and push them through a sieve to get rid of the seeds, you don’t want those in your panna cotta layer.
-If you have some purple sweet potato powder, it could help with the color of the panna cotta layer (if needed).
+If you have some purple sweet potato powder, it could help with the color of the panna cotta layer, but it is optional.

 Pop the vegan blueberry poppy cakes out of the molds when you are ready to decorate them and serve them.